 Jay Shafer could be called the Father of the Tiny House.
 Jay first captured the world’s attention 13 years ago with Tumbleweed Tiny Houses, and today he advances his designs and philosophies through his company Four Lights.
 Every person and dwelling I ever feature in Tiny Tuesday was influenced, directly or indirectly, by Jay.

 But it’s hard to pinpoint what makes Jay a pioneer.
 He certainly didn’t build the first house on wheels: travel trailers and so-called mobile homes have existed for decades.
-Nor was he the first to deliberately super-downsize his living quarters: that honor probably rests with Henry David Thoreau.
+Nor was he the first to deliberately super-downsize his living quarters: that honor probably rests with Henry David Thoreau, if not Benedictine monks.
 No, as far as I can tell, this is Jay’s claim to fame: he was the first to show that a tiny house need not be sparse or unpleasant.
 He proved to the American public that one can live in such a space while maintaining creature comforts and a “familiar” high quality of life.

 Any house is a small house if the space is used well.